-Familiarizes the student with the different aspects of crisis intervention, including an examination of an effective crisis therapist; crisis assessment; intervention strategies and techniques; and a critical analysis of developmental, situational, and existential crises.
+This class will familiarize students with the different aspects of crisis intervention, including an examination of various crisis situations; crisis assessment; intervention strategies, models, and techniques; and a critical analysis of developmental, situational, and existential crises.
 (3)

 The goal is to familiarize the student with the various aspects of substance abuse and its treatment.
 Topics include definitions and conceptualizations of substance abuse; medical, social, and behavioral models of addiction; psychopharmacology of drugs; and intervention strategies and techniques.
 (3)